92VV3M42d3v8/Qubes-Privacy-Doc/README.md

        $ sudo qubes-dom0-update

-5. Update Templates and tor browser.
+5. Update Templates and tor browser. (first see 15)

 6. Using USB without device widget